markyoder/wasp_clone/wasphive/README.md

 # HIVE

 The Hierarchical Input Validation Engine (HIVE) uses a set of rules to describe the schema of an application's input.
 These rules describe scalar and relational input restrictions.
 They can use a [Sequence Input Retrieval ENgine (SIREN) Expression](/waspsiren/README.md#sequence-input-retrieval-engine-siren) paths to define restrictions related to relative sets of input elements.
 Schema files for HIVE are written using the [Standard Object Notation (SON) Syntax](/waspson/README.md#standard-object-notation-son).
-Applications use HIVE and schema files to facilitate input validation, introspection, and assistance by using Grammar Files to associate an application with a schema file and a directory containing Template Files.
-SIREN Expressions, SON Syntax, Grammar Files, and Template Files are beyond the scope of this document, but they can all be referenced in their own documentation.
+Applications use HIVE and schema files to facilitate input validation, introspection, and input creation assistance.
+SIREN Expressions, SON Syntax, and Template Files are beyond the scope of this section.

-The document layout is as follows:
+The section layout is as follows:

 The [Input Validation Rules Summary](#input-validation-rules-summary) section provides a very brief description of each input validation rule.